vcoda/basic-raytracing-samples/README.md

 Inigo Quilez in his article [Ray Differentials and Texturing (2015)](https://iquilezles.org/articles/filteringrm).
 Once we have those derivatives in world space, we need to map them to triangle's texture space.
 To solve this, we calculate inverse transform of [Jacobian matrix](https://en.wikipedia.org/wiki/Jacobian_matrix_and_determinant).
 Since the inverse() function for non-square matrices is not available in GLSL, this transform can be computed in two alternative ways.
-Jacobian  allows us to transform position derivatives to explicit (u,v) coordinate derivatives that can be passed to built-in [textureGrad](https://registry.khronos.org/OpenGL-Refpages/gl4/html/textureGrad.xhtml) intrinsic.
+Jacobian  allows us to transform position derivatives to explicit (u,v) coordinate derivatives that can be consumed by [textureGrad](https://registry.khronos.org/OpenGL-Refpages/gl4/html/textureGrad.xhtml) intrinsic.
 The hardware filtering performed by this call depends on the sampler configuration bound to texture object.

 ## Credits